1ma/RedisSessionHandler/README.md

 When `max_execution_time` is set to `0` (meaning there is no maximum execution time) this kind of hard timeout cannot be used, as the lock must be kept for as long as it takes to run the script, which is an unknown amount of time.
-This means that if for some unexpected reason the PHP process crashes and the handler fails to release the lock there would be no safe net and you'd end upwith a dangling lock that you'd need to delete manually.
+This means that if for some unexpected reason the PHP process crashes and the handler fails to release the lock there would be no safety net and you'd end up with a dangling lock that you'd have to purge by other means.

 So when using RedisSessionHandler it is advised _not_ to disable `max_execution_time`.

+### RedisSessionHandler does not support `session.use_trans_sid=1` nor `session.use_cookies=0`

+It just not work at all with [URL-based sessions](http://www.phpddt.com/usr/uploads/2013/09/2521893358.jpg).
+By design.

+### RedisSessionHandler ignores the `session.use_strict_mode` directive

+Because running PHP with strict mode disabled (which is the default!) does not make any sense whatsoever.
+RedisSessionHandler only works in strict mode.
+The _Session fixation_ section of this README explains what that means.

 ## Motivation